DBenAsuli/Privacy_Security_Ex2-PKI/README.txt

-Advanced Topics in Online Privacy and Cybersecurity     Exercise 2 Dvir Ben Asuli                                          318208816 The Hebrew University of Jerusalem                      June 2024
+Advanced Topics in Online Privacy and Cybersecurity     Exercise 2 Dvir Ben Asuli                                          318208816 The Hebrew University of Jerusalem                      July 2024

 Structure:
     1. CA.py- The Certificate Authorities  (CA) Class.